s-gbz/grilborzer.github.io/_posts/2021-02-05-black-swan-review.md

 Is this movie receiving praise like Donnie Darko, Fight Club and Shutter Island?
 If not, it better be - quickly!

-# Terryfing, fear inducing
+# Terrifying, fear inducing
 Black Swan had me sweating, (softly) screaming and sinking into the seat.
 Our protagonist Nina is shy, fragile and a quiet, yet ambitious dancer on a noisy stage.
 Watching her interact with loud, powerful and uncalculatable characters is uncomfortable at its own.
-Add a shaky, hand captured camera movement and receive a crawling paraonia in each of Ninas interactions ("no don't go there you'll get hurt!").
+Add a shaky, hand captured camera movement and receive a crawling paranoia in each of Ninas interactions ("no don't go there you'll get hurt!").
 Include unreliable narrative, quick cuts, some CGI and experience terror that is rather unexpected from a "Drama, Thriller".
 Part of the editing is reminiscent of director Darren Aronofsky previous work "Requiem for a Dream".